realcrane/Understanding-the-Robustness-of-Skeleton-based-Action-Recognition-under-Adversarial-Attack/Readme.md

 No installation needed other than dependencies.

 ### Warning
 The code has not been exhaustively tested.
 You need to run it at your own risk.
-The author will try to actively maintain and fix reported bugs but this can be delayed.
+The author will try to actively maintain it and fix reported bugs but this can be delayed.

 ### Executing program